Initiation of Coverage · Wolftank Group AG · WOLF · Vienna Stock Exchange (direct market plus); Munich m:access

 • The equity ratio fell to 18.8% from 22.9%; gearing stands at 82%.

-• The management report itself notes that the substantial order backlog carries high pre-financing requirements that can lead to liquidity squeezes, and that the group has taken corresponding precautions in its financial planning.
+• The management report itself notes high pre-financing requirements in the order backlog that can lead to liquidity squeezes, and corresponding precautions in financial planning.

-Operating cash flow improved to €3.8m and the improvement is real.
-But the refinancing of the short-term bank tranche during 2026 is, in our view, the single most consequential event of the year for equity holders — more than any order announcement — and it is mentioned nowhere in the market commentary we have seen.
-Authorised capital exists to issue up to 2,640,827 new shares (50% of the current count) until June 2029; at a €22–25m market capitalisation, the dilution mathematics of any equity-side solution are not trivial.
+Operating cash flow improved to €3.8m — a real improvement.
+But refinancing the short-term bank tranche during 2026 is, in our view, the single most consequential event of the year for equity holders — more than any order announcement — and is unmentioned in the market commentary we have seen.
+Authorised capital permits up to 2,640,827 new shares — 50% of the current count — until June 2029; at a €22–25m market capitalisation, the dilution mathematics of any equity-side solution are not trivial.

 Q1 2026: the improvement is real — here is what survives scrutiny